-FINANCIAL VIABILITY STRATEGIES

-Performanc S Strategies No Issues Baseline Objective e indicator Short term Medium term Long term Program Fina ancial viability Strategic Obje ctive: To increas se revenue generation and impl ement financi al control sy stems 1 No financial return on water & sanitation services provided.
-Only fire services at minimal revenue scales, in relative terms.
-Poor collection of revenue for water and sanitation To ensure that MDM receives revenue for the water and sanitation services % of water, sanitation and fire revenue collected and discuss with LM's on payment arrangements for revenue collected on implementati on of signed Negotiation with LM's on water and sanitation revenue collection and surrendering to MDM.
-Implementation of signed SLA's Reclaiming of water and sanitation function from LM's Monthly verifications and reconciliation of water and sanitation transactions with LMs Public participation on the introduction of prepaid metering system Public participation of tariffs increase and rural billing
+Issues ncial viability Baseline Strategic Ok Objective ojective: To inc Short term rease revenue genera Medium term tion and implement fina Long term Performance Indicator stems Projects 1 return on water & sanitation services revenue for water and sanitation that MDM receives revenue for the water and Monthly CFOs forum to discuss with LM's on payment arrangements for revenue collected on behalf of MDM of signed SLA LM's LM's on water and sanitation revenue collection and 5) Fujitsu water & sanitation function migration project 6) Appointment of personnel to perform reconciliations on a monthly basis with LMs 2 Poor Insufficien To ensure Preparation and Regular review of the Redesign 1) Review of Training of staff implementation of financial control systems t utilization of existing financial systems that there is a marked improvemen t in the utilization of financial control systems review of monthly and quarterly financial statements.
+2) Training of finance personnel.
+3) Monitoring and review of financial controls, 4) prioritization and full implementation of critical controls financial management control systems Regular review of financial related policies and testing- to ensure financial controls, 2) prioritization and full implementation of critical controls on implementation, monitoring and review of financial control systems.

-2 Poor implementation of financial control systems Insufficient utilization of existing financial systems To ensure that there is a marked improvement in the utilization of financial control systems financial controls effectively implemented Preparation and review of monthly and quarterly financial statements.
-Training of finance personnel.
-Monitoring and review of financial controls, prioritization and full implementation of critical controls Regular review of the financial management control systems Regular review of financial related policies Redesign and testing- to ensure continuous improvemen t- of financial control systems Review of financial controls, prioritization and full implementation of critical controls 3 Dependency on grants that have limitation on the amount and conditional use 84% dependent on grants To minimize dependency on grants % reduction on dependency of conditional grants increase in the Explore other revenue avenues. increase reliability of revenue streaming from LM's for water and sanitation services financially viable.
-Develop the revenue enhancement strategy Billing in the rural areas after doing the public participation Engagements with LEDET on take over the business licensing business
+3 Dependency on grants that have limitation on the amount and conditional use 84% dependent on grants To minimize dependency on grants Ensure that there is an increase in the collection of revenue from LM's Explore other revenue avenues. increase reliability of revenue streaming from LM's for water and sanitation services To be financially viable.
+Development of the revenue enhancement strategy Installation of meters Revenue enhancement strategy 3 Dependency on grants that have limitation on the amount and conditional use 84% dependent on grants To minimize dependency on grants Feasibility study on provision of water services in rural arear Public awareness and public participation 2.
+Billing in rural areas Billing in the rural areas Appointment of a PSP to conduct feasibility study 4.
+Public participation 5.
+Appointment of PSP for feasibility study